 The FSTC transitions to a Frontier Energy facility as the relationship with PG&E evolves.
 As the foodservice division of Frontier Energy, the FSTC continues its mission of promoting the efficient use of energy and water in the foodservice industry.

 Vice President, Frontier Energy

-Richard is Director of Education at the FSTC.
-Richard is a contributor to the US Green Building Council's Leadership in Energy and Environmental Design (LEED) rating system, working with the USGBC to incorporate food service into the LEED criteria.
-He currently focuses most of his efforts on technical outreach - translating the FSTC's 30 years of research into practical information.
-Richard has over 25 years of experience creating and presenting seminars on energy efficiency and authoring numerous research reports and articles in magazines, newsletters, and web publications.
-Richard is the author and creator of the online Foodservice Energy Efficiency Expert (FE3) training and certification program.
+Richard is the Director of Outreach at the Frontier Energy FSTC.
+Trained as an electrical engineer, Richard started his career in alternative energy, changing from energy-generation to energy-efficiency when he joined the FSTC research team over 34 years ago.
+He is a contributor to the U.S. Green Building Council's LEED rating system and the EPA’s ENERGY STAR® program.
+He currently focuses most of his efforts on translating Frontier Energy's 35 years of foodservice research into practical information.
+He has created and delivered over 1,000 presentations and classes on energy efficiency and authored numerous research reports and articles in magazines, newsletters, and web publications.
+Richard is also the creator and author of the online Foodservice Energy Efficiency Expert (Fe3) training and certification program.

 As an extension of our mission, the FSTC and Frontier Energy are committed to minimizing the environmental footprint of our operations with regard to solid waste, energy and water consumption, and pollution.
 We do this by harnessing the collective enthusaism, intelligence, and mindfulness of our team members.
 We do it because we value human and environmental health, and we recognize that such values are not mutually exclusive with good business practices.